Oral Cancer Screenings – San Antonio, TX

 What is Oral Cancer?

 Oral cancer occurs when cells that make up the oral and facial structures (lips, mouth, face, throat, or neck) are damaged.
-In most cases, damaged cells are replaced by healthy cells, but when the damaged cell structure begins to replicate, you may be diagnosed with oral cancer.
+In most cases, damaged cells are replaced by healthy cells, but when the damaged cell structure begins to over-replicate, you may be diagnosed with oral cancer.
 Some forms of this disease are benign, producing cysts or sores that can be easily removed.
 Malignant forms of oral cancer attack healthy cells and spread to other parts of the body, which can lead to death without intervention.

 Why is Oral Cancer Screening & Early Detection Important?